Isaiahcapers/Awesome-Employee-Tracker/README.md

 Follow the on-screen prompts to view and manage employee data, including adding new employees, updating employee information, and deleting employees.

 ## Demo
-Watch a demo of the application [here](insert link to demo video).
+Watch a demo of the application [here](https://bootcampspot.instructuremedia.com/embed/95704640-f373-46a1-acbd-71c4141b60c6).

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.
-For the license, you can include the following text in a file named LICENSE in your project directory:

 MIT License